 Before we dive into the details, always remember to make the view visual.
 Ensure the interface is simple and shows customer information quickly, without needing to have a technical understanding of data or databases.
 Once this is set up, focus on the following features.

-- Advice and recommendations.
 It is important to provide the sales team with high-level recommendations and feedback about the customer’s previous engagements and habits.
-Show how much customers spend, which products they are likely to buy next, relevant customer segmentations, and other results from internal analysis.
+Show how much customers spend, which products they are likely to buy next, relevant customer segments, and other results from internal analysis.
 Put this near the top so your sales team can easily see it and use it in their conversations or offers.

-- A timeline view to dive into specific events and details.
 Of course, high-level views are not always enough.
-Being able to dive into the details is crucial, and showing all aspects of each customer’s activity is how the “360 degree view” differs from a simple fact sheet or segmentation.
+Being able to dive into the details is crucial, and showing all aspects of each customer’s activity is how the “360-degree view” differs from a simple fact sheet or segmentation.
 Enable your team to see line items of orders and actual comments the customer has left.
 Provide the team with the ability to leave notes about the customer for future reference.